 The use of new technologies during loading has many benefits:

-- faster loading and unloading process;
+- speeding up the process of loading and unloading goods;

 - increased safety for drivers and people working at the ramps;